Tuition, Fees & Net Price Calculator

 Exit Loan Counseling Workshop:

 Exit Loan Counseling is required when a federal loan borrower graduates, leaves school, or drops below half-time enrollment.
-Eastern’s Financial Aid Office is offering Exit Loan Counseling Workshops to assist with the completion of the counseling.
-The group or individual workshop will discuss important topics related to repayment, and the opportunity to receive assistance with the required online Exit Counseling.
+Eastern’s Financial Aid Office is offering assistance with online Exit Loan Counseling, if needed.
+The Exit Loan Counseling provides important information to prepare you to repay your federal student loans.

 Online students, or students who are unable to attend the group or individual workshop, may contact Financial Aid Office at 304-434-8000, or by email to: Debra Nelson (firstname.lastname@example.org) or Eastern's Financial Aid Office by email: email@example.com for an alternative arrangement.